 This case demonstrates that a document which is not signed or witnessed can still be accepted as a valid Will.
 However, do not use this as authorisation to not comply with the execution and witnessing requirements.
 The Court for a myriad of reasons may not decide on the same outcome.

-If you have any further questions, or there’s a document that you believe qualifies as a Will that you would either like to admit to Probate or contest, please do not hesitate to give the team at Hentys Lawyers a call.
+If you have any further questions, or there’s a document that you believe qualifies as a Will that you would either like to Challenge or Contest, please do not hesitate to give the team at Hentys Lawyers a call.